tdongsi/tdongsi.github.io/source/_posts/2015-11-23-programming-hive-hive-cli.markdown

 name3 30
 ```

-**Tip**: To quickly search for the fullname of a property that you only remember part of its name, pipe the Hive's `SET` command output to grep.
+**Tip**: To quickly search for the full name of a property that you only remember part of its name, pipe the Hive's `SET` command output to grep.
 For example:

 ```
 [cloudera@quickstart temp]$ hive -S -e "set" | grep warehouse